Deepshika09/EXP-4/README.md

-# EXP-4
-EXP.
-NO. 4.
-HALFWAVE  AND FULL WAVE  RECTIFIERS
+# EXP-4 : HALFWAVE  AND FULL WAVE  RECTIFIERS
+### NAME : deepshika hemanth kuamr
+### REG NO : 212224220020

+## AIM:
-AIM: To study the characteristics of half wave, full wave and bridge rectifier with and without filter and calculate the ripple factor, rectification efficiency and % regulation.
+To study the characteristics of half wave, full wave and bridge rectifier with and without filter and calculate the ripple factor, rectification efficiency and % regulation.

-COMPONENTS  AND  EQUIPMENT  REQUIRED:  Diodes,  Resistor,  Transformer,  Voltmeter, Ammeter, Breadboard and CRO.
+## COMPONENTS  AND  EQUIPMENT  REQUIRED:
+Diodes,  Resistor,  Transformer,  Voltmeter, Ammeter, Breadboard and CRO.

+## THEORY:
-THEORY: Rectifier changes ac to dc and it is an essential part of power supply.
+Rectifier changes ac to dc and it is an essential part of power supply.
 The unique property of a diode, permitting the current to flow in one direction, is utilised in rectifiers.

 Half Wave Rectifier